 top of page

-The plot of Parasite revolves around a poor family that comes up with a scheme to get every member employed by a wealthy (and rather petty and easy to despise) family, exploiting their trust.
-Each member of the poor family poses as an unrelated, highly qualified person.
+The plot of Parasite revolves around a poor family scheming to get every one of them employed by a wealthy, rather petty, and easy-to-despite family.
+They presented themselves as unrelated, highly qualified individuals.
 As you can imagine, trouble ensues.
 But, trust me, you cannot imagine what kind of trouble.
 If you have not seen it yet, I highly recommend it!

 I will discuss the world and some plot points of The Time Machine and Demolition Man, so there will be mild SPOILER ahead.
 Be warned.

-This same trope also appears in a classic of action theater.
-Demolition Man, the 1993 movie directed by Marco Brambilla and starring Silvester Stallone, Sandra Bullock, and Wesley Snipes, is sci-fi gold!
+This same trope also appears in the sci-fi action classic Demolition Man.
+This 1993 movie, directed by Marco Brambilla and starring Silvester Stallone, Sandra Bullock, and Wesley Snipes, is a sci-fi gold!
 (Yes, I like explosions and cars crashing through glass windows.
 Who doesn’t?)

 LAPD Sergeant John Spartan (Stallone) is unjustly blamed for the death of several people while he was pursuing his foe, the criminal Simon Phoenix (Snipes).
-Both are convicted to cryogenic prison time, but Spartan’s sentence is cut short because Phoenix has escaped.
+Both are sentenced to cryogenic prison time, but Spartan’s sentence is cut short because Phoenix has escaped.
 He wakes up in a future where people listen to commercial jingles for pleasure and use three shells in place of toilet paper.
-Sandra Bullock’s character, Lieutenant Lenina Huxley, was actually named after the author of Brave New World.
-Yet, here I am comparing the movie to another sci-fi classic.
+Sandra Bullock’s character, Lieutenant Lenina Huxley was named after the author of Brave New World.
+Yet here I am comparing the movie to another sci-fi classic.

-The movie shows us the not-too-far future of 2032, where half of the society accepts the peacefulness enforced by an authoritarian governmenta strict agency against basically anything R-rated and anything deemed not good to your body, including meat.
+The story is set in the not-too-far future year of 2032, where half of the society accepts the peacefulness enforced by an authoritarian government run by a strict agency that sets harsh rules against basically anything R-rated, from bad language to unhealthy food.

 This half of the society lives in a clean, futuristic San Angeles, the megalopolis formed by Los Angeles, San Diego, and Santa Barbara.
-The citizens do not know violence and, maybe because of it, are quite naive.
+The citizens do not know violence, and so they are quite naive.

 Now, hear me out.
 What if Demolition Man and The Time Machine are from the same universe?
 The timeline fits!

 What if the word Eloi originated from the acronym LA?
-The underground people are often accused of committing “Murder Death Kill.”
-If you give it enough time, the chances are good that Mur-De-Kill becomes, you know, Mur-locks.
+The underground people are often accused of committing “Murder, Death, Kill.”
+If you give it enough time, the chances are that Mur-De-Kill becomes, you know, Mur-Lo-Cks.

 I know; I’m pushing the boundaries here.
 It’s all for the sake of fun!
 This theory is super cool, but it has many holes in it.
 Why don’t you tell me some of them in the comments?
 Let’s play.
 Debunk me!